 On 29 March 2017, the UK Government served formal notice under Article 50 of The Treaty on European Union to terminate the UK's membership of the EU (following the June 2016 UK referendum on EU membership).
 Based on Article 50, the EU Treaties shall cease to apply to the UK and the UK exit will take effect in March 2019 (subject to the unlikely possibility of the withdrawal agreement being concluded sooner and unless all Member States agree to extend the period).
 Negotiation of a new trade agreement with the EU could take several years beyond 2019 although the Prime Minister has declared the objective of achieving such an agreement within the two-year period.
 In the aftermath of the referendum result and notice being served under Article 50, financial services businesses are concerned about the impact of Brexit on London's financial services sector.
 Will London’s status as a world-leading FinTech hub be affected?

-It is difficult to predict what impact Brexit will have on the FinTech scene until after the new Prime Minister, Theresa May, has set out her plan for the UK's reformed relationship with the EU and access to the single market.
-Even then we will not have certainty, as her plan will then need to be negotiated in Brussels.
+It is difficult to predict what impact Brexit will have on the FinTech scene until the UK has negotiated its reformed relationship with the EU.

 Accessing the single market and passporting rights